Each November, we hold an Equal Pay campaign to raise awareness of the gender pay gap and raise money to support more women back to work.

 Read more about our panellists here.

-In addition to our panel discussion on 10th November, we are undertaking the following activities as part of our 2017 Equal Pay campaign:
+In addition to our panel discussion on 10th November, we undertook the following activities as part of our 2017 Equal Pay campaign:

 - An official launch event (31st October);